 Handy’s greater significance can be appreciated by considering his pioneering contribution: preserving, interpreting and popularizing the Blues, helping bring it to a world-wide audience.
 A vast body of popular music has grown from the seeds planted by W.C.
 Handy.

 I think its unfortunate that Handy billed himself ‘Father of the Blues’ because the Blues is the child of MANY nameless mothers and fathers.
 Nonetheless he deserves high praise for being the first to publish the Blues in written form, and creating some of its most durable classics.
 He probably did do more to preserve and popularize the Blues than just about any other one person.
-And for that we can all cherish WC Handy as one of the most dedicated father of the Blues.
+And for that we can all cherish W.C.
+Handy as one of the most dedicated fathers of the Blues.